sakshitapkir09-a11y/ai-pm-portfolio/projects/energy-cost-estimator/README.md

 | Stakeholder satisfaction  | 90%+         | Based on demo survey   |

-See diagrams/ for feature importance and application interface screenshots.
+See diagrams/ for feature importance and application interface screenshots in the project report file.